 - The statement of fiduciary net position shows the account balances at year end and includes the net position restricted for pensions.
-The Plan's net position is restricted to the payment as shown in the schedule of changes in the employers' net pension liability and related ratios. - The statement of changes in fiduciary net position shows the sources and uses of funds during the year corresponding to the change in net position from the previous year. - The notes to the financial statements are an integral part of the financial statements and include additional detailed information and schedules to provide a better understanding of the financial statements.
+The Plan's net position is restricted to the satisfaction of benefits included in the schedule of employers' net pension liability and related ratios, plus expenses associated with maintaining the System. - The statement of changes in fiduciary net position shows the sources and uses of funds during the year corresponding to the change in net position from the previous year. - The notes to the financial statements are an integral part of the financial statements and include additional detailed information and schedules to provide a better understanding of the financial statements.